munificent/craftinginterpreters/book/garbage-collection.md

 </aside>

-Each time the GC runs over the nursery is called a *generation*.
+Each time the GC runs over the nursery is called a "generation".
 Any objects that are no longer needed get freed.
 Those that survive are now considered one generation older, and the GC tracks this for each object.
 If an object survives a certain number of generations -- often just a single collection -- it gets